jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 **Monk.** Weapons with this property count as Monk weapons that can be used with the Martial Arts feature (PHB pg.78). **Monk** weapons tend to be simple weapons without the **heavy** or **two-handed** properties, although there are a few select martial weapons that are included as well.

 **Oversized.** This weapon is larger and heavier than most **versatile** weapons and difficult to use properly without exceptional strength.
-If you do not meet minimum Strength requirement in the parentheses the **versatile** property and is replaced with the **two-handed** property instead.
+If you do not meet minimum Strength requirement in the parentheses the **versatile** property and is replaced with the **two-handed** property instead and loses that **lunging** property if applicable.

 **Powerdraw.** Especially powerful bows made from reinforced, rare, or composite materials derive their damage from raw strength.
 When applied to a shortbow or longbow this property allows you to use your Strength modifier for attack and damage bonuses in place of Dexterity.
 The weapon cannot be used if the minimum Strength requirement in parentheses is not met.